Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What is return-to-shelf velocity and why does it matter?

 Return-to-shelf velocity measures how quickly a returned item becomes available for resale.
-Faster processing reduces product depreciation and helps retailers recover more value from returns.
+The industry average is 8–12 days; AI-optimized operations compress this to 3–5 days.
+Faster processing reduces product depreciation (seasonal goods lose 1–3% of value per week), prevents markdowns, and helps enterprise retailers recover significantly more value from every return.

 How does backhaul optimization reduce return logistics costs?